-2.3.2 Deep learning.
+Spatio-temporally isolated actions are semantically categorised in the research area of human action recognition.
+The field can be separated into action recognition, which aims to classify action samples of individuals independently, and group activity recognition, which explores inter-human interactions to find shared activities or to analyse individual actions in context of other group members [78].
+2.2.1 Action recognition.
 State-of-the-art methods for action recognition include deep learning architectures almost without exception.
-Such architectures, can combine low-level feature extraction, mid-level descriptors and action classification in one (end-to-end) trainable model.
+Such architectures combine low-level feature extraction, mid-level descriptors and action classification in one (end-to-end) trainable model.
 Three types of deep learning networks are most relevant to action recognition: spatio-temporal, multiple-stream and hybrid networks.
-Spatio-temporal networks, such as a 3D-CNN [45], search for volumetric patterns at different scales of the input videos.
+Spatio-temporal networks, such as a 3D-CNN [40], search for volumetric patterns at different scales of the input videos.
 An extension thereof is the I3D CNN [10], which is a multiplestream network that creates action predictions from RGB image frames as well as from optical flow.
-In a hybrid network for action recognition, spatial and temporal models, such as a CNN and an RNN, are combined subsequently [55].
-Our method generates feature embeddings using the I3D.
+In a hybrid network for action recognition, spatial and temporal models, such as a CNN and an RNN, are combined subsequently [48].
+Our method generates feature embeddings using I3D.